 And without further ado, I present to you a creamy and moisturizing homemade shower gel.
 Lather up!

-- 2 TB nourishing oil--I've used jojoba, grapeseed, and extra virgin olive oil with good success.
+- 2 TB jojoba oil or grapeseed, and extra virgin olive oil with good success.

-- 2 tsp xanthan gum or guar gum (sold in health food stores or online-look for Bob's Red Mill brand)-If you're using guar gum try ¼ tsp for starters, since some readers have reported the gel is too thick with 2 tsp guar gum.
+- 1 tsp xanthan gum or guar gum -If you're using guar gum try 1/4 tsp for starters since some readers have reported the gel is too thick with 1 tsp guar gum

-- ⅓ cup castile soap (where to buy)--I like to use Baby Mild.
+- 1/3 cup castile soap I like to use Baby Mild.

-- ⅓ cup warm water--Distilled water for long-term use.
-The water doesn't need to be hot, more like lukewarm.
+- 1/3 cup warm water Distilled water for long-term use.
+The water doesn't need to be hot

 More DIYs You May Like: